 - The SAPL Studio spaces and other SAPL/University-provided facilities and equipment are governed by the University's Student Non-Academic Misconduct Policy.
 Professional and courteous behavior is expected at all times.
 For more information, please refer to Appendix 1: Prohibited Conduct, including the following categories: 1.
 Protection of Individuals; 2.
 Protection of Property; 3.
 Protection of University Functions, Activities and Services; 4.
 False Information and Identification; 5.
 Possession or Use of Dangerous Objects, Drugs or Alcohol; 6.
 Aiding in the Commission of an Offence; 7.
 Contravention of Other Laws and University Policies; and 8.
-Failure to Comply with a Sanction. - Students are expected to participate actively in all lectures and tutorials.
-Students must behave in a professional manner during the session.
-Students, employees, and academic staff are also expected to demonstrate behaviour in class that promotes and maintains a positive and productive learning environment.
+Failure to Comply with a Sanction. - Students are expected to participate actively in all lectures and tutorials and behave professionally during the sessions.
+Students, employees, and academic staff are also expected to demonstrate behaviour in class that promotes and maintains a positive and productive learning environment. - Communication with Instructor(s) Outside of Class Time: To communicate with the Instructor(s) outside of class time, please use your UCalgary email account (unless otherwise noted).
+Email is a widely used professional communication tool.
+Please specify the course name and section number in the subject line of all emails (e.g., ARCH201, T01).
+Please check spelling, grammar, salutations, and other professional etiquette requirements for email communications.
+Instructors will not respond to emails that do not contain this information.
+Please provide at least two business days for the Instructor(s) to reply.
+While email is most commonly used by students to communicate with their Instructors, it can sometimes limit the effectiveness of communication and may not be the best way for to answer all student questions.
+When replying, if the Instructor determines that communicating via email is not optimal, they may request a phone call or a virtual/in-person meeting.